Harley Clarke Mansion: Sigma Chi

-The Harley Clarke Mansion has been vacant since the departure of the Evanston Art Center.
-A report commissioned by the city concluded in August 2016 that the mansion was mostly in 'serviceable condition', but still needs requires expenditures on repairs.
+Starting in 1966, the Evanston Art Center leased the property until 2015.
 During the Evanston Art Center's occupancy of the mansion, the main-floor rooms were converted into exhibition galleries, and the second-floor bedrooms and third-floor ballroom were utilized as classroom space.
 The basement was also converted into a pottery studio featuring both electric and gas fired kilns, as well as a pottery wheel room, and glazing room.
 However the house's wood-paneled entry hall and library were retained.

+Endangerment and preservation

+In January 2008, Evanston City Council unanimously approved the Lakefront Master Plan as a "blueprint for future renovation projects along Evanston’s lakefront."
+The authors concluded that the Harley Clarke Mansion, then home to the Evanston Art Center should be fully restored.